National Day for Truth & Reconciliation (Sep 30)

 Cost: Free, no registration required.

-September 30: Live broadcast from Parliament Hill in Ottawa
+Sep 30: Live broadcast from Parliament Hill in Ottawa

 Remembering The Children commemorates the National Day for Truth and Reconciliation and Orange Shirt Day.
 On September 30, 2023, a national commemorative gathering will broadcast live from Parliament Hill in Ottawa.
 The live national broadcast will begin at approximately 12:00pm CDT.
-Check your local listings.
+Check your local listings

 Facility Closures

-• City Hall will be closed on Monday, October 2 in observance of National Day for Truth and Reconciliation.
+• City Hall will be closed on Monday, September 30 in observance of National Day for Truth and Reconciliation.

-• The Recycling Depot will be closed on Saturday, September 30 and will be open on Monday, October 2.
+• The Recycling Depot will be closed on Monday, September 30 and will be open on Tuesday, October 1.
 Blue cart collection will remain regularly scheduled.
-All other residential services will be pushed by one day due to the the observed statutory holiday on Monday, October 2.
+All other residential services will be pushed by one day due to the the observed statutory holiday on Monday, September 30.

-• Lang Centre, Hamilton Community Centre and Sea Island Community Centre will be closed on Saturday, September 30.
+• Lang Centre, Hamilton Community Centre and Sea Island Community Centre will be closed on Monday, September 30.

 Resources